Azure/autorest.typescript/packages/autorest.typescript/test/smoke/generated/purview-administration-rest/review/purview-administration-rest.api.md

     export {
         getPagedAsyncIterator_2 as getPagedAsyncIterator,
         paginate_2 as paginate,
+        PageSettings_2 as PageSettings,
+        PagedAsyncIterableIterator_2 as PagedAsyncIterableIterator,
         PagedResult_2 as PagedResult,
-        PagedAsyncIterableIterator_2 as PagedAsyncIterableIterator,
-        PageSettings_2 as PageSettings,
+        Paged_2 as Paged,
         GetArrayType_2 as GetArrayType,
         GetPage_2 as GetPage,
         PagingOptions_2 as PagingOptions,